Classified Personnel Q & A

 An employee may earn credit by taking courses at universities, colleges, community colleges, trade schools, or adult education or attending training programs/conferences.
 One (1) point is given for each semester unit.
 Quarter units are converted to semester units.
 When twelve (12) professional growth points have been accumulated a lump sum payment of nine hundred dollars ($900.00) is made for a fulltime employees working 40 hours per week.
 Part-time employees will receive a pro rata amount based on the ratio of his/her regular assigned hours per week at the time the required number of points are approved by the committee.

-Once you are ready, contact the Personnel Commission Office and ask for a complete Professional Growth Packet or you may also download a copy from our website www.ovsd.org under the Human Resources/Personnel Commission.
+Once you are ready, contact the Personnel Commission Office and ask for a complete Professional Growth Packet or you may also download a copy from our website at www.ovsd.org/pc.
 In the packet you would fill out a Declaration of Intent, Prior Approval and Verification Form of courses being taken, and Application for Payment of Professional Growth Increment when twelve (12) professional growth points have been collected

 Please call the Personnel Commission Office right away.
 In addition, please send a letter or an email to our office, which can be placed in your personnel file, indicating the reason for your resignation.
 Although the schools are closed, the Commission Office can begin planning so we can arrange for your replacement or a substitute prior to school starting.
 We can also notify the school of your decision as soon as the Principals return in August.